 However, issues often arise beyond basic child support, such as private school tuition, special needs expenses, and costs of enrichment activities.
 Courts generally want to maintain children as much as possible at the standard of living they enjoyed before the divorce.
 So, if a child has been going to private school, the court is likely to order tuition payments, even if the supporting parent must struggle to provide them.

 In our practice, we advocate strongly for child support orders that reflect reality.
 We use the discovery process to compel full disclosure of finances, so the court has a clear picture of your economic circumstances before issuing its child support order.

 Post-divorce, we represent parents in actions to modify child support orders.
 A parent seeking a modification must show a substantial, unanticipated, and permanent change in circumstances.
 Supporting parents who are dealing with a catastrophic illness or long-term unemployment may qualify if the circumstances are expected to last a year a more.
 Recipient parents can oppose the modification, especially if there is evidence the supporting parent is withholding facts, is earning unreported income, or is deliberately earning less money than possible.

-Call now for a free family law consultation at our office in Largo, FL
+Call now for a free family law consultation at our office in St. Petersburg, FL

-Call the Law Office of Christina L. Sandvoss, P.A. now at 727-497-7823 or contact us online to schedule a free initial 30-minute consultation to discuss your family law matter.
-We serve Pinellas, Hillsborough and Manatee counties, including St. Petersburg, Clearwater, Tampa and Bradenton.
-Our Largo office is easy to reach and offers ample parking.
+Call the Law Office of Christina L. Sandvoss, P.A. now at 727-201-0158 or contact us online to schedule a free initial 30-minute consultation to discuss your family law matter.
+We serve Pinellas, Hillsborough and Manatee counties, including St. Pete, Clearwater, Tampa and Bradenton.
+Our St. Petersburg office is easy to reach and offers ample parking.